jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 ## Common upgrade issues

-If you have recently upgraded your Mac OS X version or Xcode, you may have some compilation or missing libraries issues.
+If you have recently upgraded your macOS version or Xcode, you may have some compilation or missing libraries issues.
 The following information may help you solve most of the problems:

 - Ensure you have properly upgraded CLT depending on your Xcode version.
 - Proceed step by step to isolate the responsible formula.
 If you need to install `php56` and `php56-imagick`, don't do `brew install php56 php56-imagick`.
 Just do `brew install php56`, ensure everything is working as expected, check the output of `phpinfo()`, restart your Apache server with `sudo apachectl restart`.
 Then you can install the next formula `brew install php56-imagick`.